Star Trek Timelines Review, Tips, Strategies, and Gripes

 Note: If you have questions to ask or tips to share, please comment.
 The comments section is way below (beneath ads).
 I cannot control the ads or placement of the comments section.

 Star Trek Timelines is an Open-Ended Collecting Game

-As of this writing, I have been playing Star Trek Timelines for well over a year.
+I have been playing Star Trek Timelines for about two years.
 While I am not one of the first players, at this point I am one of the old timers.
 I am not a big gamer.
-While I owned an arcade for several years, the typical reaction of most people who knew me was, “What?
-But you only ever play one or two games!”
+While I owned an arcade for several years, the reactions of most people who knew me was, “What, but you only every play one or two games.”

 Which is true.
 The two games that I return to are always Dungeon Keeper 1 & 2 and Sid Meier’s Civilization series.
 Both of these offer the ability to go back and reevaluate strategy and try again.
 Basically, the ability to freeze time before the catastrophe hits and see how or if it can be avoided is intriguing to me.

 Star Trek Timelines offers none of this.
 Or at best, fragmented pieces of it.
 At its core, the game is a collectible trading card game.
-As of this writing, there are 402 possible crew members.
-There are generally two new ones added per week.
+Today, there over 500 possible crew members.
+There are generally two new crew members added every week.

 While there are different ways to view the game, progress as viewed by other players is a mixture of 1) your level; 2) your “Immortalized” crew; and, 3) how well you rank in the weekly events.
 Before we get into that, I will run through what you should do (and not do) to build a decent crew so that you can actually accomplish anything.

 Warning: this is an open-ended game with no finish.
 If you want something you can complete and win, this is not the game for you.

 Star Trek Timelines Unlocked Main Screen with Subtitles

 How Not to Appear to be a N00b!